 For beginners, this is an ideal starting point, as you have all the tools you need to be successful without going too over budget.
 However, an upgrade to the full version of the software should seriously be considered if it suits your fancy.

-The full version brings with it full, 64-bit floating point audio processing, ensuring nothing even clips once it’s recorded.
+The full version brings with it fully, 64-bit floating-point audio processing, ensuring nothing even clips once it’s recorded.
 The artist version includes 32-bit which, in most cases, is more than enough, but clearly PreSonus is on the cutting edge in its full version.